ScheerleJo/YT-Webservice/README.md

 # YT-Webservice
-**A Node.js Webserver to simplify tasks**
+**A Node.js Webserver to simplify YT-Livetstreaming**

 ## About the YouTube-Webservice

 This Node.js based webserver is hosted on the local machine.
 It simplifys the tasks a technician in church by controlling the livestream.
-The webserver gets its commands from [Companion](https://github.com/bitfocus/companion).
+The webserver is build to get its commands from [Companion](https://github.com/bitfocus/companion).
 The aim of this project is provide a better access to the YouTube Livestreams, so they can be controlled by a streamdeck.

 ## Implemented Commands